JonMS95/C_Server_Socket/README.md

 ## Installation instructions <a id="installation-instructions"></a> 📓
-### Download and compile
+### Download and compile <a id="download-and-compile"></a> ⚙️
-In order to download the repo, just clone it from GitHub to your choice path by using the [link](https://github.com/JonMS95/C_Server_Socket) to the project.
+1. In order to download the repo, just clone it from GitHub to your choice path by using the [link](https://github.com/JonMS95/C_Server_Socket) to the project.

 ```bash
 cd /path/to/repos
 git clone https://github.com/JonMS95/C_Server_Socket
 ```

-Then navigate to the directory in which the repo has been downloaded, and set execution permissions to every file just in case they have not been sent beforehand.
+2. Then navigate to the directory in which the repo has been downloaded, and set execution permissions to every file just in case they have not been sent beforehand.

 ```bash
 cd /path/to/repos/C_Server_Socket